sebastianbragam/sebastianbragam/README.md

 # Hello! <img src="https://raw.githubusercontent.com/sebastianbragam/sebastianbragam/master/wave.gif" width="30px" height="30px" />

 My name is **Sebastian Braga Mendez**.
 I'm a computer science engineer and full stack web developer from Salta, Argentina.
-You can find me on [LinkedIn][2].

-I am a highly committed and responsible professional with a deep passion for technology, actively seeking an opportunity to join a team where I can leverage and expand my technological skills.
-With a strong drive for continuous learning and growth, I aspire to excel as a web developer.
-My goal is to contribute my expertise in delivering innovative and efficient solutions, bringing a proactive and detail-oriented approach to my work.
+I am a committed and responsible professional with a passion for technology, actively seeking an opportunity to join a team where I can expand my technological skills.
+With a strong wish for continuous learning and growth, I aspire to excel as a web developer.
+My goal is to contribute in delivering innovative and efficient solutions, bringing a proactive and detail-oriented approach to my work.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/JavaScript-informational?style=flat&logo=javascript&logoColor=white&color=2bbc8a)